 There are some common construction terms for wood furniture that come up again and again.
-What does it mean when the manufacturer says it is made of hardwood?
-Softwood?
-Engineered wood?
-Here is your chance to find out before you buy wood furniture next time.
+Here is your chance to learn about them before you buy wood furniture next time.

 All Wood Construction